Jebet812/Kubernetes/Readme.md

 Hold at anytime the current status of any K8s component.
 This is where the status information comes from.

 #### kube-scheduler
+It is a control plane process which assigns Pods to Nodes.

 ### minikube and kubectl